 Michael later states:

 "Jokes aside, I would feel the same.
 I think you’re obviously not excited but that is the way racing goes and I have no problem with that.
 I have been in that situation very often in the past with other drivers.
 I have put other drivers in the same situation.
 That is part of racing.
 It will be an interesting and intense fight between us and the fans will surely enjoy it.
 I have already given him a gift in qualifying.
 During the race, I only think about my Ferrari.
-I let him through once, on this track, when I was first, in order to un-lap himself and score a point.
-This is now a different situation.
-We are now both fighting for the win".
+I let him through once, on this track, when I was first, in order to unlap himself and score a point.
+This is a different situation now.
+We are both fighting for the win".

 Have your parents had a word with you and Michael about the Nürburgring start?